Why Nations Fail: Reception

-The reviews, below, are notable responses, either directly or indirectly, addressed towards the book, the authors, or the arguments made by the book.
-The section, below, is arranged in alphabetical order of the respondent's first name.
+The reviews below are notable responses, either directly or indirectly addressed towards the book, the authors, or the arguments made by the book.
+The section below is arranged in alphabetical order of the respondent's first name.

 Arvind Subramanian

 Indian economist Arvind Subramanian points out the potential problem of reverse causality in Acemoglu and Robinson's theory in his publication in The American Interest.
-He argues that Why Nations Fail assumes that political institutions cause economic performance, but modernization theory suggests that economic modernization can also lead to improvements in political institutions.
-The book does not address why this alternative perspective is not valid.
-However, a 2001 paper by Acemoglu and Johnson attempts to answer this question, using a two-stage regression test, cited in the book.
+Why Nations Fail takes political institutions as causes and economic performance as results for granted.
+However, according to Modernization theory, causation can also go the other way around—improvement of political institutions can also be a result of economic modernization.
+The book thus fails to explain why this alternative perspective does not work; however, a 2001 paper by Acemoglu and Johnson with frequent collaborator Simon Johnson introduced a two-stage regression test using colonial settler disease mortality as an instrument attempted to answer this question and is included in the book's works cited.

-According to Subramanian, the book also fails to explain the recent economic development in China and India.
-China, under an authoritarian regime, has achieved rapid economic growth, while democratic India has lagged behind.
-This challenges the book's theory of inclusive and extractive political institutions.
-It is unsatisfying that the theory cannot explain the situation of such a large portion of the world's population, and it is unlikely that China or India will change, significantly, in the near future, according to the book's prediction.
+Subramanian also points out the limitation of the book to explain the recent economic development in China and India.
+Under an authoritarian regime (theoretically extractive political institution), China has achieved rapid economic development while democratic India (theoretically inclusive political institution) has lagged much behind.
+According to Surbramanian, one can say that China and India are outliers or that it is still too early to decide (that is, China might collapse and India might catch up according to the book's prediction).
+However, it is still unsatisfying that the theory is unable to explain the situation of 1/3 of the world's population, and it is unlikely that China or India will change drastically in the near future, according to the prediction.